 - let you know how to make a complaint and deal with any complaint promptly and fairly.

-Where we undertake work for you as Australian registered patent or trade mark attorneys, we confirm that we are bound by the Code of Conduct for Patent and Trade Marks Attorneys 2013, and that we have the appropriate competency to act for you.
+Where we undertake work for you as a registered patent attorney or a registered trade mark attorneys, we confirm that we are bound by the Code of Conduct for Patent and Trade Marks Attorneys 2013, and that we have the appropriate competency to act for you.

 * IPH Limited group members include Spruson & Ferguson, Fisher Adams Kelly Callinans, Pizzeys Patent and Trade Mark Attorneys, Cullens Patent and Trade Mark Attorneys and Practice Insight.